-Children's Healthcare of Atlanta's Compliance Program (the "Program") has been developed in accordance with applicable law and with guidance from state and federal authorities when available, including the Federal Sentencing Guidelines.
-The Program focuses on the prevention of fraud and abuse in federal, state, and private health care plans and conveys Children's commitment to integrity and being a center of profound excellence.
-The scope of the Program may be expanded in the future to cover other areas of compliance to which Children's is subject.
-With this Program, Children's will seek to promote full compliance with all legal duties applicable to it, foster and assure ethical conduct, and provide guidance to each employee and agent of Children's for his/her conduct.
-The procedures and Standards of Conduct, which are part of Children's Program define generally the scope of conduct that the Program is intended to cover and should not be considered as all inclusive.
+The Children’s Healthcare of Atlanta’s Compliance Program (the “Program”) has been developed in accordance with applicable law and with guidance from state and federal authorities, when available, including the Federal Sentencing Guidelines.
+The Program focuses on the prevention of fraud and abuse in federal, state and private healthcare plans and conveys Children’s commitment to integrity and being a center of profound excellence.
+The scope of the Program may be expanded in the future to cover other areas of compliance to which Children’s is subject.
+With this Program, Children’s will seek to promote full compliance with all legal duties applicable to it, foster and ensure ethical conduct, and provide guidance to each employee and agent of Children’s for his or her conduct.
+The procedures and Standards of Conduct, which are part of the Program, define generally the scope of conduct that the Program is intended to cover and should not be considered as all inclusive.

-Employees, volunteers, contractors and vendors have the opportunity to report Compliance concerns by phone or online.
+Employees, volunteers, contractors, vendors and patients and their families have the opportunity to report compliance concerns by phone or online.
 All users have the option to remain anonymous.

 Tomica Holmes, Director of Compliance and Privacy